-Birgit, nine years old, read a story in school about a family of dragons and, as a home assignment, she had to write an imaginary dialogue with the youngest and friendliest dragon of the family.
-At least, according to the story and its radiant illustrations, he was adorable.
+Birgit, nine years old, read a story in school about a family of dragons.
+As a home assignment, she should write an imaginary dialogue with the prehistoric family’s youngest and friendliest member.
+At least, according to the story and bright illustrations, he was adorable.
 She wrote about how much she would like meeting him—she thought offensive to use the pronoun it for that sunny character.
 She started her composition by asking the creature what would make him very happy.
-His likely answer—placing herself in the dragon’ s place—was that eating a large pizza with rich chocolate borders after frolicking in a swimming pool filled to the brim balls with the colors of the rainbow would make him the happiest of all living dragons.
+His likely answer—placing herself in the dragon’s place—was that eating a large pizza with rich chocolate borders after frolicking in a swimming pool filled to the brim balls with the colors of the rainbow would make him the happiest of all living animals.
 Then, as she wanted to finish the school task, she closed her dialogue with an invitation to the dragon to visit her home.

 The girl went to sleep.
 Her sister, Eill, was already asleep in the twin bed by the window.

 At the break of dawn, Birgit figured that Bella, the family puppy elkhound, might not have water.
 So, she went to the balcony to check.
 Bella had plenty to drink and to eat.

 She extended her eyes to the bay in front, bathed by moonlight.
 Then something panicked her.
 She envisaged a green rock at the top of the small cement wall that set the limit between shoreline and sidewalk, free of the usual joggers and walkers.

 The moving green rock that started crossing the highway bewitched the girl.
 There were no trucks or cars: the traffic light must have been red, she thought.

 As the greenish boulder moved closer to view, the girl realized it was not a rock!
 It could be a dragon.
 And it seemed to be coming towards her apartment building!
 She felt relief for she lived on the 10th floor.